sgirardin/easyContent2Metadata/README.md

 # Easy Content to Metadata

 Why this Alfresco extension?
-It's goal is to deliver to a non developer the ability to indicate for a specific document type where to find metadata.
-When extracted the value will be put it in the given field.
+It's goal is to give a non developer the ability to fill metadata fields with data extracted from preselected areas on documents.
+He can indicate for a specific document type where to find metadata and to which field it is linked.
 For example: your invoices have the same information (let's say total amount)
 * always in a certain area
 * correspond to a specific regex